azat-io/actions-up/readme.md

               echo "#### Option 2: Manual Update"
               echo "1.
 Review each update in the table above" echo "2.
 For breaking changes, click the Release Notes link to review changes" echo "3.
-Edit the workflow files and update the version numbers" echo "4.
+Edit the workflows and update the version numbers" echo "4.
 Test the changes in your CI/CD pipeline" echo ""
               echo "---"